JackJey/privacy-sandcastle/docker-compose/servers/ssp/README.md

 ## CAUTION !!!

 THIS IS ONLY A DEMO SO SOME SECURITY PROBLEM MAY HAPPEN.
-NEVER DEPLY THIS IN PRODUCTION AS-IS.
+NEVER DEPLOY THIS IN PRODUCTION AS-IS.